The information in this article is up to date for tax year 2024 (returns filed in 2025).

 Things are much more complicated for members of the gig economy and others who are self-employed.
 For those workers, keeping track of payments, expenses, and the like is vitally important.

 If this is your first year working in the gig economy, you should not simply assume that the people and companies you worked for will send you a detailed accounting at the start of the new year.
-Some of the companies you worked for may do so, sending out a form 1099-NEC or 1099-MISC, but even if you do not receive a 1099, you are still required to report your earnings and pay the taxes due.
+Some of the companies you worked for may do so, sending out a form 1099-NEC or 1099-K, but even if you do not receive a 1099, you are still required to report your earnings and pay the taxes due, making it crucial to report income accurately to avoid penalties.

 You Will Have to Pay Self-Employment Taxes